 After a job finishes successfully it's removed from the list of job queue entries, unless it's a recurring job.
-For recurring jobs, the Earliest Start Time field is adjusted to show the next time that the job is expected to run.
+For recurring jobs, the Earliest Start Time field is adjusted to show the next time that the job will run.

 Monitor status or errors in the job queue

-Data that the job queue generates is stored in the database, so that you can troubleshoot job queue errors.
+Data that the job queue generates is stored, so that you can troubleshoot errors.

 For each job queue entry, you can view and change the status.
 When you create a job queue entry, its status is set to On Hold.
 You can set the status to Ready and back to On Hold, for example.
 Otherwise, status information is updated automatically.